a7medkamel/eb2/README.md

   - garage door only closes 1/3 tries, meets resistance and goes back up, looks like it is twisting
   > I contacted James, scheduled for Tuesday 22nd
 - [x] some areas have drywall plaster and no paint
+- [x] plan out concrete slab for garbage area (+ talk with ahmed about fence)
 - [x] install home address numbers (buy letter B)
   - https://www.modernhousenumbers.com/collections/numbers-and-letters
   - https://www.etsy.com/listing/474921936/4-modern-house-numbers-letters-brushed

+## Defered
+- [ ] there is a gap in the windows in the master bedroom, either same misalignment as other windows or between window frame and house framing.
+  - it is hidden behind the fir trims
+  - gap was letting in flys
+  - isolated the gap by blue taping a bunch of the trims, I will try to narrow down exactly under which trim the gap is